flutter/website/src/resources/games-toolkit.md

 1. [Join the Flame community on Discord][game-discord] (use the [direct link][discord-direct] if you already have a Discord account).
+1. Review the codelabs and cookbook recipes.

+   * Build a [multiplayer game][multiplayer-recipe] with Cloud Firestore.
+   * Make your games more engaging with [leaderboards and achievements][leaderboard-recipe].
+   * Monetize your games with [in-game ads][ads-recipe] and [in-app purchases][iap-recipe].
+   * Add user authentication flow to your game via [Firebase Authentication][firebase-auth].
+   * Collect analytics about crashes and errors inside your game with [Firebase Crashlytics][firebase-crashlytics].

-1. Set up accounts on AdMob, Firebase, and Cloud, as needed
+1. Set up accounts on AdMob, Firebase, and Cloud, as needed.
 1. Write your game!
-1. Deploy to both the Google and Apple stores
+1. Deploy to both the Google Play and Apple stores.

-## Advanced game development

-Perhaps you want to write a hobbyist video game?
-The game template still provides value for the advanced interface and structure of such games.

-For hobbyist games, check out the
-[Flame package][flame-package] and join the
-[Flame community on Discord][discord-flame].

 ## Example games